-Ref Policy/ Paragraph Main Modification Across these arcs, and within central or deprived places in the town, development bringing investment for schools, new education/training provision and workforce development measures that increase the skills attainment of local people in priority economic sectors, will be acceptable.
-MM77 Fig 5.5 Delete figure and replace with version in attached Annex.
-MM78 Policy CSD8 The first three paragraphs of policy CSD8 remain unchanged.
-Development of the broad location should meet the following criteria: • The development as a whole should provide around 300 dwellings (Class C3) and a range and size of residential accommodation, including 30% affordable housing, subject to viability. • Pedestrian/cyclist linkages southwards to the town centre should be improved and prioritised from the central area of the development, in preference to linkages around the periphery of the site. • Land proposed for residential development must have a sufficient level of internal connection through providing a new movement link through the site, appropriately designed to 20mph, and/or through a cycleway/footpath to provide a secure and attractive green corridor. • Proposals should incorporate as necessary a minimum of 0.7ha of-KEC land for the upgrade of St Nicholas' Primary School playing facilities on a consolidated area adjacent to the southern site boundary. • Archaeological constraints need to be examined and associated mitigation will be required to be provided at an early stage, in order to inform the masterplan, development strategy and quantum of development. • Flooding and surface water attenuation for the overall site should be concentrated in the lowest areas of the site, recommendations of the Shepway SFRA must be followed, and measures should also provide visual and nature conservation enhancement for the benefit of the site and local community. • Appropriate off-site mitigation measures must be identified, including to ameliorate highway impacts and manage drainage demands; Any planning application for the broad location should be preceded by, and consistent with, a single masterplan, addressing these objectives and produced in consultation with the local community, the District Councils and key stakeholders.
-Development of Tthe broad location is within must aim to integrate with the physical environment, including addressing the natural boundary which is currently defined by Cockreed Lane, as well as neighbouring previously developed land to the north east of Cockreed Lane currently in commercial use, as shown in Figure 5.7.
-In addition, if the objectives of this policy cannot be met within the scope of this area, consideration
+Ref Policy/ Paragraph Main Modification MM77 MM78 Fig 5.5 Policy CSD8 Across these arcs, and within central or deprived places in the town, development bringing investment for schools, new education/training provision and workforce development measures that increase the skills attainment of local people in priority economic sectors, will be acceptable.
+Delete figure and replace with version in attached Annex.
+The first three paragraphs of policy CSD8 remain unchanged.
+Development of the broad location should meet the following criteria: The development as a whole should provide around 300 dwellings (Class C3) and a range and size of residential accommodation, including 30% affordable housing, subject to viability.
+Pedestrian/cyclist linkages southwards to the town centre should be improved and prioritised from the central area of the development, in preference to linkages around the periphery of the site.
+Land proposed for residential development must have a sufficient level of internal connection through providing a new movement link through the site, appropriately designed to 20mph, and/or through a cycleway/footpath to provide a secure and attractive green corridor.
+Proposals should incorporate as necessary a minimum of 0.7ha of-KCC land for the upgrade of St Nicholas' Primary School playing facilities on a consolidated area adjacent to the southern site boundary.
+Archaeological constraints need to be examined and associated mitigation will be required to be provided at an early stage, in order to inform the masterplan, development strategy and quantum of development.
+Flooding and surface water attenuation for the overall site should be concentrated in the lowest areas of the site, recommendations of the Shepway SFRA must be followed, and measures should also provide visual and nature conservation enhancement for the benefit of the site and local community.
+Appropriate off-site mitigation with the local community, the District Councils and key stakeholders.

 Ref Policy/ Paragraph Main Modification may be given to additional development land to the southwest of Ashford Road, subject to further discussions with the landowner and any environmental or other constraints being addressed.
-Development at the town should also seek to consolidate and improve the market town/service centre function of New Romney through contributing as relevant to the public realm and other priorities for investment in the High Street in line with SS5 including: • Providing additional crossing points in the High Street to increase the ability of shoppers and visitors to circulate along the retail frontage, • Improving the setting of historic buildings and minimising the environmental impact of through traffic within the High Street • Contributing towards community facilities required to serve the needs of the town Development will need where appropriate to detail the delivery of measures, or contribute to improvements in skills/training in Romney Marsh area.
+Development at the town should also seek to consolidate and improve the market town/service centre function of New Romney through contributing as relevant to the public realm and other priorities for investment in the High Street in line with SS5 including: Providing additional crossing points in the High Street to increase the ability of shoppers and visitors to circulate along the retail frontage, Improving the setting of historic buildings and minimising the environmental impact of through traffic within the High Street Contributing towards community facilities required to serve the needs of the town Development will need where appropriate to detail the delivery of measures, or contribute to improvements in skills/training in Romney Marsh area.
 MM79 Figure 5.8 Delete figure and replace with version in attached Annex.
 MM80 Policy CSD9 The first two paragraphs of policy CSD9 remain unchanged.
 Permission for private residential development sites outside of the defined settlement boundaries and not considered in the Rural Masterplanning Project will be refused in line with policy SS1.